Learn how to write a killer restaurant mission statement to be among the select few that can.

 Indeed, according to mission statement expert and Entrepreneur contributor Tim Berry, 90% of mission statements in business plans fit this description and are, in his words “wastes of time, paper or digital space.”

 The good news?
-You can learn how to write a restaurant mission statement that drives business success and be among the 10%.
-Here’s how.
+You can learn how to write a restaurant mission statement that will get your restaurant noticed and place it in the top 10%.
+Here's how.

 Understand What You're Creating (And Why)